Weigh Stations for Truck

 Want to know where the scales are?
 The province posts a list of all inspection station locations on its website.

-According to Alberta law, if your commercial vehicle weighs over 4,500 kilograms, you must report to an inspection station when the highway lights are flashing.
-You can avoid needless delays by keeping your truck compliant.
+According to Alberta law, if your commercial vehicle weighs over 4,500 kilograms, you must report to a truck weigh station when the highway lights are flashing.
+You can avoid needless delays by keeping your vehicle compliant.
 The province publishes detailed guidelines on acceptable weights and dimensions for all vehicle types.
+Some loads may be exempt, but only for that specific trip.

-If the board says “PARK,” you must park your vehicle in the parking lot and bring all vehicle and driver documents into the inspection building.
+If the sign reads “PARK,” pull into the designated lot and bring all required vehicle and driver documentation into the inspection building.

 Compliance Makes Good Business Sense

-As accredited scale inspectors, Accurate/Western Scale Co.
-Ltd. is authorized under the Weights and Measures Act by Measurement Canada to assess trade devices for compliance and issue a sticker of government certification.
-We can keep your truck scales compliant to help your trucks breeze through highway inspections.
+As accredited inspectors under the Weights and Measures Act, Accurate/Western Scale is authorized by Measurement Canada to assess trade devices and issue government certification stickers.
+We’ll help keep your truck scales compliant, so your fleet can sail through highway inspections with confidence.

-Truck Scale Sales, Rentals, Calibration And Certification In Alberta
+Truck Scale Sales, Rentals, Calibration & Certification In Alberta

 Recent News